redjax/nvim/README.md

   - You can also open nvim, run a command, and exit with `+qa`
     - i.e. Run `:PlugInstall` and `:PlugClean`, then exit
     - `nvim +PlugInstall +PlugClean +qa`

-#### Lua Notes

-I have started rewriting the configuration files for neovim in Lua.
-Some notes are irrelevant or will not work in Lua.
-This section is for Lua-specific notes.

 - Detect host OS and only run certain commands on specific host
   - First, set local variables at the top of the `.lua` file